Local Linear Forests: Appendix

-Now, \smash{$\tilde{Y}_i$} is independent of $\alpha_i$ conditionally on ${\bf X_i}$ (because the problematic associations discussed at the beginning of Section \ref{sec-theory} were mediated by $M_\lambda$), and consequently \smash{$\tilde{\gamma}_n$} can be characterized via standard tools used to study random forests.
+Now, we note that \smash{$\tilde{Y}_i$} is independent of $\alpha_i$ conditionally on $X_i$ (because the problematic associations discussed at the beginning of Section 4 were mediated by $M_\lambda$), and so \smash{$\tilde{\gamma}_n({x_0})$} is just the prediction made by a ``regression forest'' with outcome $\tilde{Y}_i$.
+Consequently \smash{$\tilde{\gamma}_n$} can be characterized via standard tools used to study random forests.